MD-CWI/afivo-streamer/README.md

 ### Current status

 Decided to use (modern) Fortran for this project.
-Nothing else has been done.
+Started writing base module.

 ### Todo

 * Select output format / library from
   [this list](http://www.visitusers.org/index.php?title=Detailed_list_of_file_formats_VisIt_supports).
+  This will probably be Silo...
-* Create basic datatypes.
+* Create basic datatypes (now wip)